2025

 OUR IMPACT

-In 2024, 55 HBS alumni volunteers made significant contributions to strengthen the nonprofit community, sharing their business skills with leaders of local organizations.
-We worked for a total of 5000 hours of Pro Bono consulting and workshops, creating an estimated value of $2.3 million
+In 2025, 58 HBS alumni volunteers made significant contributions to strengthen the nonprofit community, sharing their business skills with leaders of local organizations.
+We worked for a total of 5000 hours of Pro Bono consulting and workshops, creating an estimated value of $2.3 million.
+Out of the 20 clients benefited from our work, 100% said the projects had an impact, with 82% reporting significant or highly significant impact.
+All of them said they would recommend CP to their non-profit friends.

 impact